 Kathleen Mojas is a Licensed Clinical Psychologist

-Dr. Kathleen Mojas is a licensed Clinical Psychologist with over 20 years experience working with relationship issues, trauma, depression, anxiety and addictive or compulsive behaviors in her Beverly Hills practice.
+Dr. Kathleen Mojas is a licensed Clinical Psychologist with over 30 years experience working with relationship issues, trauma, depression, anxiety and addictive or compulsive behaviors in her Beverly Hills and Redondo Beach offices.

 Dr. Mojas received her B.A from UCLA and her Ph.D. in Psychology from the California Graduate Institute.
 She is trained in several cutting edge trauma processing techniques, such as EMDR, EFT and Somatic Experiencing.

 After years of experience helping clients process negative experiences, beliefs and issues with EMDR, she had had the opportunity to train in London, England with Master EFT practitioners.
 Integrating this effective new therapy into her work deepened and accelerated healing for her clients.

 Dr. Mojas is committed to keeping up with the current brain science and getting trained in the most effective therapeutic interventions.
 She is skilled in the mind/body therapy, Somatic Experiencing and was recently certified in Rapid Resolution Therapy.

 All of these therapies are based on tapping into the body’s innate ability to heal & overcome the effects of trauma.

 Dr. Mojas studied for many years with Dr. Daniel Siegel, author of the internationally acclaimed book, “The Developing Mind,” and a pioneer on neurobiology and attachment at UCLA.